+There are two types of In-Class or On-line exams throughout this course: Exam 1, Exam 2, and Final You will have an In-Class Final but your two exams during the semester can be On-line.
 For the On-Line exams: You can begin your On-line exams at 12:05 am on the exam day and your due time will be 11:55 pm on the same day.
-You have only one attempt which means if you start your exam you must finish your exam in one session otherwise you will receive zero.
-You have 120 minutes to answer all the questions in one session.
+You have only one attempt which means if you start your exam you must finish your exam otherwise you will receive zero.
+You have 90 minutes to answer all the questions in one session.
 You will receive the grade when you complete the Exam but you cannot review your result until after the due date.

-You can find the due dates here in "Course Schedule"
+You can find the due dates here in "Course Schedule" No notes or calculators will be allowed on the final.
+You have to show all your work and use proper mathematical notation to receive full credit.

-During the exam you must show all your work on a piece of paper(s) with including all the proper mathematical notation.
-To receive full credit, right after your test, you must send the scan (picture) of the paper to me on Slack.
 A correct answer without work will receive 0 points.
 If you must miss an exam, you must contact your instructor a couple of days before the day of the exam in order to discuss a make-up test.
 Make-up tests will be given solely at your instructor's discretion and only in cases of well documented excused absences.
 If you miss an exam and do not contact your instructor immediately, you may be dropped from the course.